TeskaLabs/asab-webui/doc/config.md

 ```

-The result of processing after validation should be that configuration, which has specified tenants in the configuration and does match the criterion (match the configured tenants in the `:authorization` section with current tenant of the user), will be visible only to the users, whos current tenant matches the criteria.
+The result of processing after validation should be that configuration, which has specified tenants in the configuration and does match the criterion (match the configured tenants in the `Authorization` section with current tenant of the user), will be visible only to the users, whos current tenant matches the criteria.